-After you file a "Termination of Domestic Partner Relationship" form with the Plan Administrator, you must wait at least twelve (12) months before you may add a new Domestic Partner as your Dependent (eligible only if you are an Employee).
-At that time, you must file a new Statement of Domestic Partner Relationship form for the new Domestic Partner.
+After you file a "Termination of Domestic Partner Relationship" form with the Plan Administrator, you must wait at least twelve (12) months before you may add a new Domestic Partner as your Dependent.
+At that time, you must file a new Statement of Domestic Partner Relationship for the new Domestic Partner.

-4.9 Deadline to Enroll for Mid-Year Changes
+6.7 Deadline to Enroll for Mid-Year Changes